praveen6235/Statistical-Analysis-and-Visualization-of-Adidas-US-Retail-Data/README.md

 # Bar Graph:

 This Python script visualizes sales data using Matplotlib, Pandas, and Seaborn libraries.
 It reads data from a CSV file and creates a bar chart showing total sales per product.
 The x-axis represents different products, while the y-axis shows their corresponding total sales.
 The bars are colored sky blue, and the product names are rotated for better readability. `plt.tight_layout()` is used to ensure the layout fits well before displaying the chart.

+#pie chart:

+This code reads a CSV file containing sales data using the pandas library.
+It then groups the data by product and calculates the total units sold for each product.
+Using matplotlib, a pie chart is created to visually represent the percentage of units sold per product.
+The chart provides a clear and easy-to-understand breakdown of product performance in the form of a pie chart.